Lead Guitar Improvisation 101

 Richie Sambora (Bon Jovi)

-Jake E. Lee (Ozzy Osborne)
+Jake E. Lee (Ozzy Osbourne)

 Brian May (Queen)